- 1/2 poblano or Anaheim pepper, stem and seeds removed

 - Dash salt and pepper

-- Broil the pepper half and garlic clove 4 in. from the heat until skins blister, about 10-12 minutes.
-Immediately place in a bowl; cover and let stand for 15-20 minutes.
+- Broil pepper half and garlic clove 4 in. from heat until skin on pepper blisters, about 10-12 minutes.
+Immediately place pepper and garlic in a bowl; cover and let stand 15-20 minutes.

-- Peel pepper and garlic skin; finely chop and place in a small bowl.
-Stir in the cilantro, 1/4 teaspoon cumin and 1/8 teaspoon chili powder; set aside.
+- Peel pepper and garlic, discarding skins; finely chop and place in a small bowl.
+Stir in cilantro, 1/4 teaspoon cumin and 1/8 teaspoon chili powder; set aside.

 - Rub steaks with oil.
-Combine the salt, pepper and remaining cumin and chili powder; rub over steaks.
-In a nonstick skillet, cook steaks over medium-high heat for 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Let stand for 5 minutes.
+Combine salt, pepper and remaining cumin and chili powder; rub over steaks.
+In a nonstick skillet, cook steaks over medium-high heat 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Let stand 5 minutes.
 Serve with poblano relish.
 Yield: 2 servings.

 Originally published as Steaks with Poblano Relish in Cooking for 2 Winter 2007, p35